skip to Main Content

 The crop protection programme includes both applied and basic research on nematology, entomology and plant pathology.
 The crop protection technical advisory committee assesses research outputs and research priorities.
 Entomology and pathology peer workgroups assess proposed and current research projects and provide guidance to the researchers involved in the programme.
-Various workgroups including groups dealing with current crop protection issues aid in identifying research needs and prioritizing research projects.
-Ensuring the sustainability of the fruit production process is a critical aspect of crop protection research and emphasis is placed on biological control, orchard ecology, phytosanitary threats and precision agriculture.
+Various workgroups including groups dealing with current crop protection issues aid in identifying research needs and prioritising research projects.

 Matthew Addison